 Robert J. and Marion E. Oster Senior Fellow (adjunct)

-Shelby Steele is the Robert J. and Marion E. Oster Senior Fellow (adjunct) at the Hoover Institution.
+Shelby Steele was the Robert J. and Marion E. Oster Senior Fellow (adjunct) at the Hoover Institution.
 He specializes in the study of race relations, multiculturalism, and affirmative action.
 He was appointed a Hoover fellow in 1994.

 Steele has written widely on race in American society and the consequences of contemporary social programs on race relations.